identixone/fastapi_contrib/README.rst

     app.router.route_class = ValidationErrorLoggingRoute

-Or if you use multiple routes for handling different namespaces:
+Or if you use multiple routes for handling different namespaces (IMPORTANT: non-multipart):

 .. code-block:: python